Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

-So far the cutting of the lumber and nailing it together was straight forward, but things change when constructing rafters.
-All the deck lumber, and the boards used to make the ridge and other framework for the roof are cut at 90º angles, but the cuts on the raters need to be made at the slope of the roof; in this case a 4/12 pitch or about 18º.
+Cutting lumber and nailing it together is straightforward, but things change when constructing rafters.
+All the deck lumber, and the boards used to make the ridge and other framework for the roof, are cut at 90º angles, but the cuts on the rafters need to be made at the slope of the roof; in this case a 4/12 pitch or about 18º.
 The use of a speed square, a special square for roof work, will make the task much easier and they are not expensive.

-The upper end of each rafter needed to be cut at 18º then, so that it will fit square against the ridge.
+The upper end of each rafter needed to be cut at 18º then so that it will fit square against the ridge.
 The lower end, sitting on what would be the top plate of a normal wall, needs to have a birds mouth cut into it to fit properly.
-The video to the right gives a good demonstration of cutting a birds mouth into the lower end of a rafter, and the photos show how it is fit and nailed into place.
+The video below gives a good demonstration of cutting a birds mouth into the lower end of a rafter, and the photos show how it is fit and nailed into place.

 With the rafters all in place, it is time to lay the roof sheathing.
 OSB board, 7/16" thick, is normally used for roofs and works well for smaller roofs such as this.
 Lay the OSB so that the bottom edge matches the 2X4 soffit board and the upper edge just touches the piece from the other side.
 The sheathing should be fastened with 8d nails, spaced every 18" or so.
 The sheathing is preferably laid with the 8' direction along the bottom edge of the roof, not perpendicular to it.